stanilasvetlana/simple-payment/README.md

 # Simple payment app

-Check it out here: https://stackblitz.com/github/stanilasvetlana/simple-payment
+Check it out here: https://stackblitz.com/github/stanilasvetlana/simple-payment (can be outdated)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.